Isle of Lewis: Geography and geology

 Much of Lewis consists of mostly sandy beaches backed by dunes and machair on the Atlantic west coast, giving way to an expansive peat-covered plateau in the centre of the island.
 The eastern coastline is markedly more rugged and is mostly rocky cliffs broken by small coves and beaches.
-The more fertile nature of the eastern side led to the majority of the population settling there, including the largest (and only) town, Stornoway.
+The more fertile nature of the eastern side led to the majority of the population settling there, including the largest settlement and only town, Stornoway.
 Aside from the village of Achmore in the centre of the island, all settlements are on the coast.

 Compared with Harris, Lewis is relatively flat, except in the south-west, where Mealaisbhal, 574 m, is the highest point, and in the south-east, where Beinn Mhor reaches 572 m; but there are 16 high points exceeding 300 m in height.
 Southern Lewis also has a large number of freshwater lochs compared to the north of the island.

 South Lewis, Harris and North Uist together comprise a National Scenic Area.
 There are four geographical Sites of Special Scientific Interest (SSSI) on Lewis – Glen Valtos, Cnoc a' Chapuill, Port of Ness and Tolsta Head.

 The coastline is severely indented, creating a number of large sea lochs, such as Lochs Resort and Seaforth, which form part of the border with Harris, Loch Roag, which surrounds the island of Great Bernera, and Loch Erisort.
 The principal capes are the Butt of Lewis, in the extreme north, with hundred foot (30 m) cliffs (the high point is 142 ft high) and crowned with a lighthouse, the light of which is visible for 19 mi; Tolsta Head, Tiumpan Head and Cabag Head, on the east; Renish Point, in the extreme south; and, on the west, Toe Head and Gallon Head.
 The largest island associated with Lewis is Bernera or Great Bernera in the district of Uig and is linked to the mainland of Lewis by a bridge opened in 1953.

 Geology

-The geology of Lewis is dominated by the metamorphic gneisses of the eponymous Lewisian complex.
+The geology of Lewis is dominated by the Archean aged metamorphic gneisses of the eponymous Lewisian complex.
+Despite sharing a name with the mainland Lewisian Complex, the Lewisian on Lewis is often considered to be from a different block, generally interpreted as the lower plate of a orogeny, than most of the mainland examples of Lewisian.
 Exceptions are a patch of granite near Carloway, small bands of intrusive basalt at Gress and in Eye Peninsula and some sandstone at Stornoway, Tong, Vatisker and Carloway, which was originally thought to be Torridonian, but is now considered more likely to be Permo-Triassic in age.
+The North of the Island contains a Paleoproterozoic, predominantly amphibolite, supracrustal belt, the Ness Complex, which contains meta-anorthosite and has disputedly been correlated to the South Harris Granulite Belt.